Some common questions are answered below. For more detailed explanations, or to discuss other concerns you may have, please call us at 877-474-8558.

 Why do patients choose Johns Hopkins for bloodless healthcare?

-The Bloodless Medicine and Surgery Program at Johns Hopkins gives patients access to world-renowned healthcare at a premier hospital.
+The Center for Bloodless Medicine and Surgery at Johns Hopkins gives patients access to world-renowned healthcare at a premier hospital.
 The bloodless program blends seamlessly with the comprehensive specialties the hospital offers, so that patients who wish to avoid blood transfusions no longer need to compromise their medical and surgical care.
 Our specialists on the bloodless team are highly experienced doctors and researchers who understand and respect the decision to avoid blood products.